Noether's normalization in iterated skew polynomial rings: Noether's nomarlization over division rings

 \section{Noether's nomarlization over division rings}

-In this section, we introduce the notion \textit{``automorphically normalizable"}.
-Then we show the main result, Theorem \ref{main1}, which asserts the normalizability for the tuple $(\omega,\delta_1;\dots;\omega,\delta_n)$.
-We also prove a new version of the Combinatorial Nullsetllensatz which plays a crucial step in our proof of the main result.
+In this section, we introduce the notion \textit{``skew normalizable"}.
+Then we present our main result, Theorem \ref{main1}, which establishes the normalizability of the tuple $(\omega,\delta_1;\dots;\omega,\delta_n)$.
+We also prove a new version of the Combinatorial Nullstellensatz which plays a crucial role in our proof of the main result.